top of page

 IMG_5666.JPG

-Christa Aoki, PhD is a clinical psychologist who provides diagnostic and therapeutic services for individuals from toddler age to early adulthood.
+Christa Aoki, PhD is a board certified clinical child/adolescent psychologist who provides diagnostic and therapeutic services for individuals from toddler age to early adulthood.
 She specializes in identifying and treating several childhood concerns including, ADHD, anxiety, learning disabilities, behavioral challenges, self-esteem issues, autism spectrum disorder, and developmental delays.
 She also offers parent coaching, transitional age skill building, and social skills training.
 Dr. Aoki understands that each child and family are unique; thus, she adopts a tailored approach that thoughtfully integrates cultural and individual differences.
 She strongly values parent involvement, collaboration with important providers in your child’s life, and open communication.
 In the assessment and therapy room, Dr. Aoki creates a fun and safe environment while creatively tapping into your child’s strengths to support their areas of growth.
 She adheres to assessment and therapeutic practices that have strong evidence of support and delivers information using a variety of methods (e.g., role play, visual supports, didactic instruction, worksheets, naturalistic opportunities in play and daily routines.)

 Dr. Aoki received two bachelor’s degrees in Psychology and Neurobiology from the University of California, Davis and her doctoral degree in Clinical Psychology from Palo Alto University.
 She completed her internship and postdoctoral fellowship in Health Service Psychology through the Emory University School of Medicine.
 As a clinical psychologist at the Marcus Autism Center, Dr. Aoki provided diagnostic assessments for youth presenting with developmental concerns, established a cognitive behavioral therapy (CBT) clinic, provided parenting support, and served as co-chair of the diversity, equity, and inclusion committee of the internship program.
 She is a certified PEERS (evidence-based social skills) and RUBI Parent Training Program (intervention to address disruptive behavior for children diagnosed with ASD) therapist.